sunnyloves/GateCtrl/GateCtrl/ReadMe.txt

     Visual C++.
 You should place all resources not editable by the resource editor in this file.

 /////////////////////////////////////////////////////////////////////////////

+For the main frame window:
+    The project includes a standard MFC interface.

+MainFrm.h, MainFrm.cpp
+    These files contain the frame class CMainFrame, which is derived from CFrameWnd and controls all SDI frame features.

+res\Toolbar.bmp
+    This bitmap file is used to create tiled images for the toolbar.
+    The initial toolbar and status bar are constructed in the CMainFrame class.
+Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in GateCtrl.rc to add toolbar buttons.
+/////////////////////////////////////////////////////////////////////////////

-The application wizard creates one dialog class:
+The application wizard creates one document type and one view:

+GateCtrlDoc.h, GateCtrlDoc.cpp - the document
+    These files contain your CGateCtrlDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CGateCtrlDoc::Serialize).

-GateCtrlDlg.h, GateCtrlDlg.cpp - the dialog
+GateCtrlView.h, GateCtrlView.cpp - the view of the document
-    These files contain your CGateCtrlDlg class.
-This class defines the behavior of your application's main dialog.
-The dialog's template is in GateCtrl.rc, which can be edited in Microsoft Visual C++.
+    These files contain your CGateCtrlView class.
+    CGateCtrlView objects are used to view CGateCtrlDoc objects.

 /////////////////////////////////////////////////////////////////////////////